kevinmatthes/git-aliases-f18/README.md

 For both the compilation and the installation, several directories are required.
 They are created automatically when the respective commands are invoked.

+This is an internal utility recipe.
+It will be invoked automatically by other recipes, if required.

 ### Doxygen Manual